Skip to content

 Trained Recreational Divers:

-Once you’ve completed advanced scuba training and have considerable experience under your belt, you can start going down to the maximum recreational limit of 130 ft (40m).
+Once you’ve completed Advanced Open Water scuba training and have considerable experience under your belt, you can start going down to the maximum recreational limit of 130 ft (40m).
 Advanced technical divers sometimes go below these depths, but this requires specialized training and equipment.
 Also, remember that the same risks exist no matter how much training you have had, and never try to dive below depths that make you afraid or uncomfortable.

 Scuba Diving Equipment